The Bankrate promise

 How do you fill out the FAFSA if you’re an emancipated minor?

 If you’re an emancipated minor, you will not have to fill out income information for your parents on the FAFSA.
 Once you’ve started filling out your FAFSA, you’ll answer “yes” to the question that asks whether you’re an emancipated minor.
 This will allow you to skip Step Four of the application.

 If you’re currently legally residing in a state that is different than the state you were emancipated in, you can still answer yes if the court was located in your state of legal residence at the time the court’s decision was issued.

 You will still be required to submit information about your financial status, including your income and any assets you own.
 Additionally, you will have to provide details about any financial support you receive from legal guardians or foster parents.
 This will go on a document called Worksheet B and should be reported as personal income.

 Do you get more financial aid if you’re an emancipated minor?

 When you’re an emancipated minor, only your income and assets are considered on the FAFSA — not your parents’ income and assets.
-Because you don’t have to factor their finances into your application, you may qualify for more aid than a dependent student.
+You may qualify for more aid than a dependent student because you don’t have to factor their finances into your application.

 With that said, if the parents you were emancipated from had no income and you had to earn a large income to support yourself, being legally emancipated may not make a huge difference in your financial aid package.